One of Georgia's Most Serious Offenses is Hit and Run / Leaving the Scene of an Accident

 Our Experience is the Difference:

-For almost 20 years, Richard Lawson has defended Hit and Run cases throughout Georgia, Atlanta, Metro Atlanta, and North Georgia.
+For more than 25 years, Richard Lawson has defended Hit and Run cases throughout Georgia, Atlanta, Metro Atlanta, and North Georgia.
 He is a former Georgia Prosecutor trained by the same people who are prosecuting the case against you.
 Put his experience to work for you today.
 His reviews can be found on AVVO.
 As the top-rated and most reviewed lawyer in Georgia, he will use his experience to fight for you.
 Your case will not defend itself.
 You need to act now to protect your rights.

 What Do We do in Georgia Hit and Run Cases?